-From the beginning, Friends have emphasized equality of marriage partners.
+Friends did and do emphasize equality in marriage.
 In 1849, Lucretia Mott said that "in the marriage union, the independence of the husband and wife will be equal, their dependence mutual, and their obligations reciprocal."
 The roles and responsibilities of each partner within a marriage may change over time and differ in each relationship.
-BYM Friends remain committed to the principle of marriage equality between two partners, and most BYM monthly meetings embrace marriage without regard to gender.